ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 A server that receives an invalid message for any reason MUST generate an HTTP response with a 4xx status code.

-Errors detected by the Oblivious Relay Resource and errors detected by the Oblivious Gateway Resource before removing protection (including being unable to remove encapsulation for any reason) result in the status code being sent without protection in response to the POST request made to that resource.
+Errors detected by the oblivious relay resource and errors detected by the Oblivious Gateway Resource before removing protection (including being unable to remove encapsulation for any reason) result in the status code being sent without protection in response to the POST request made to that resource.